upenn-libraries/sdbmss/README.md

 Data Migration
 --------------

-You will need to migrate the data from the Oracle production database into a database that the Rails application can use.
+You will need to migrate the data from the legacy Oracle production database into your own locally running MySQL database that the Rails application can use.
+To do this, you'll need access to the development virtual machine (VM) set up by Libraries IT for this project's use.

 This is a 3 step process.

 * STEP 1: Make a straight copy of the tables from Oracle to MySQL.